Kakkmaddafakka: Hest and Six Months is a Long Time (2011-2013)

 On 25 February 2011, Kakkmaddafakka released their second album Hest.
 The album was produced by Erlend Øye and released on the label Bubbles.
 The first single taken from the album was "Restless".

 On 28 June 2013, the band released their third album Six Months Is a Long Time.
 It was again produced by Erlend Øye and released on Universal Music Germany, featuring the singles "Someone New", "Young" and "Forever Alone".

 In early 2014, pianist and founder member Jonas Nielsen left the band and was replaced by Sebastian Emin Kittelsen.

 KMF and Hus (2016–2017)

 The band released their fourth album titled KMF on 18 March 2016.
 One year later Kakkmaddafakka released their fifth album Hus.
 In 2017, after 12 years playing in the band, the guitarist and singer Pål Vindenes started a parallel solo project under the name Pish.
 In January 2018, the band released the single "Incorruptible".

 Diplomacy and Ontas?
 (2019–2020)

 In March 2019, Kakkmaddafakka released their sixth album Diplomacy.
 It is less indie than previous albums and is more in the direction of arena rock.
-The album included the popular songs "Naked Blue" and "Runaway Girl".
+The album included the singles "Naked Blue" and "Runaway Girl".
 In April 2020, the band released the EP Ontas?.
 A music video was made for the song "Baby" from the EP.